vialink/viacrypt/README.md

 `locale/<LANG>/messages.json` used by Jed, don't worry `po2json` can make that conversion, used on a handy script: `./xgettext.sh`.

-The current scheme still needs some polishing, we could compile the .po to .mo and ease the extraction.

 To create a new translation one can use `locale/messages.pot` as a template.

 There is a script to update the current translations, it is the recommended way right now.